pwsiegel/pwsiegel.github.io/_posts/math/2017-03-13-radon-nikodym.md

 ### Example: coin flips

-Let us use a basic example - independent coin flips - as a guide for what to expect.
+Let us start with a basic example - independent coin flips - as a guide for what to expect.
 Suppose we flip a fair coin twice, and we would like to predict how many times heads will come up.
 The sample space in this case is simply $\Omega = \br{H,T}^2$ equipped with the uniform probability measure; the number $X$ of heads that come up is an integer-valued random variable defined on this space.
 Its expectation is: